Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Shadowing of the Model Trajectory by Unstable Periodic Orbits

-In this section we describe some general characteristics of the collected set of UPOs.
-The extrapolation of UPOs represents a complex numerical challenge.
-One of the main obstacles in applying periodic orbits theory resides in fact in the intrinsic difficulty of numerically extracting the orbits from the model.
-Via Newton's method (see Appendix \cite{appendix} for more details) we obtain a set of $\bar{M} =34191$ orbits, whose statistics of prime periods is shown in Fig. \ref{period_istogram}.
-The periods span from $T_{min}=1.5587$ to $T_{max}=17.1398$.
-L63, being a chaotic system for the current choice of parameters' value, is characterised by the presence of a positive Lyapunov exponent in its SRB measure, e.g. $\Lambda_1>0$ \cite{pikovsky_2016}.
-The distribution of values of $\Lambda_1>0$ among the UPOs included in the database is presented in Figure \ref{lyap}, calculated as per \cite{benettin_1980}.
-As we see, the distribution of values is peaked with a small spread of just few percents, and, in particular, no UPO has a vanishing or negative value of $\Lambda_1$ (which would go against the chaotic nature of the flow).
 Note that, as well known, the local instability of the L63 model varies wildly within its attractor, where regions with very high instability alternate with regions where one observes return-of-skill for finite-time forecast \cite{Palmer1993}.
-Hence in this case, as opposed to what observed in \cite{lucarini_2020}, the heterogeneity of the attractor in terms of instability cannot be explained using UPOs, possibly because we are considering here a very low-dimensional flow.
+Hence in this case, as opposed to what observed in \cite{lucarini_2020}, the heterogeneity of the attractor in terms of instability cannot be explained using the properties of the individual UPOs, possibly because we are considering here a very low-dimensional flow, whereas a higher level of detail at spatial level would be needed.